3201 Butler Avenue - Map 3B

 Walla Walla onions, cut thick and grilled on the barbecue, became a favorite summer food.
 The owners just finished the last of their onions in January, having been self-sufficient since June.

-The surprising side benefit from this has been the social aspect.
+The surprising side benefit growing edibles in the front yard is the social aspect.
 The owners have met more people in the neighborhood than ever before.
 They stop by on the weekends to see what's going on…sometimes leaving with some excess zuchinni!

 This is still a work-in-progress.
+New for this year are a solar powered fountain and espaliered apple trees.
 The unwatered grass is dying but not gone.
 The owners are adding more planters and then will put in low-water natives and stepping stones to create a more pleasing look.
 Right now, the owner/chief gardener has more vision than time!